-While the Metro Atlanta area may be known for its warmth and moderate temperatures, it can get very cold!
-Fireplaces are not only functional, but can be stunning architectural details, adding to the warmth and glow of your home.
+While the Metro Atlanta area may be known for its warmth and also its moderate temperatures, it can get very cold!
+Residential Fireplaces are not only functional, but can be stunning architectural details, adding to the warmth and glow of your home.
 They also add value to your home.
 If you are not sure which fireplace is right for you, contact us today and we can help with your fireplace repair and installation.
 We are your #1 local choice for residential fireplaces in Atlanta, GA, and also the surrounding areas.

 Fill out the form below to request appointment or quote.